ja153903/jabbariao-dotcom-astro/src/content/posts/implementing-promise-all.md

 slug: impl-promise-all
 ---

-When interviewing for front-end engineers, one of the questions I like to ask or be asked involves implementing Promise methods.
+In the vast trivia-like world of front-end interviewing, one of the questions I like to ask or be asked involves implementing Promise methods.
+These questions require a person to actual show if they understand how JavaScript handles asynchronous tasks with Promises which I do think is a fundamental skill when working with JavaScript.

 One of the Promise methods that I want to go through today is `Promise.all()`.